GiovanniZambiasi/gameplay-framework-unity/README.md

 `Dispose` is a bit different.
 When the `System` is disposing it's `Managers`, this will happen in the **reverse order**.
 In the example above, `LateManager` will be the *first disposed*, and `EarlyManager` will be *last*.
 In most cases, this is the desired behaviour.

 # Managers
 A `Manager` is the basic *building-block* of a `System`.
 The main difference between `System`s and `Manager`s is that **`Manager`s are not autonomous**.
 This means that their life-cycles must be managed entirely by a `System`.
 In other words, they must not implement any [*life-cycle related*](#life-cycle-callbacks) Unity callbacks. `Manager`s already implement default life-cycle callbacks, but more callbacks can be defined to match your game's needs.
-In a turn-based game, you could define `TurnEnd` and `TurnStart` callbacks, passed along to your `Manager`s via some `GameplaySystem`, for example.
+In a turn-based game, you could define `TurnEnd` and `TurnStart` callbacks, passed along to your `Manager`s by some `GameplaySystem`, for example.

 Just like with `System`s, **communication between `Manager`s must always be abstracted**.
 Abstraction is a good practice, and in most cases *should be encouraged*.
 It enables the developers to write clean, encapsulated code that is easier **understood, managed and tested.** With that in mind, `Manager`s should also have their own `namespaces`: